renayearnshaw/TaskManager/README.md

 8. `/users/me/avatar`.
 This is used to:
    - upload a user's avatar image via a `POST` method.
    - delete a user's avatar image via a `DELETE` method.
+9. `/users/:id/avatar` to serve up the avatar image for a specific user.

 Only **sign-up** or **sign-in** are public API's, and thus accessible to anyone.
 All the other API's require authentication before they can be called.
 So, for example, only the user who created a particular task has the authority to delete it.